theoneGUI/blueberry-assistant/README.md

 Please install them in the order listed above.
 Otherwise, ```pvporcupine``` will try to install ```pyaudio``` in a different version than ```SpeechRecognition``` wants.

 # Setup
-Inside your dedicated virtual environment, run ```python3 Learn.py``` to setup the tensorflow files and
+Inside your dedicated virtual environment, run ```python Learn.py``` to setup the tensorflow files and
 ```python
 python -c "import nltk ; nltk.download('punkt')"
 ```